ItzDerock/discord-html-transcripts/README.md

       resolveRole: (roleId: string) => Awaitable<Role | null>
     },
     poweredBy: true, // Whether to include the "Powered by discord-html-transcripts" footer
-    ssr: true // Whether to hydrate the html server-side });
+    hydrate: true // Whether to hydrate the html server-side });
 ```